MostafaL2003/study_tracker_app/README.md

 - ✅ Home screen with subject overview
 - ✅ Add new study subjects
 - ✅ Responsive design for phone/tablet
-- 🔄 Save data using Firebase Firestore
+- ✅ Save data using HIVE

 ---